jeaggo/site1/README.md

-# This is a GitHub Repository for the Academy initiatives in Upnow Consulting
+# This is a GitHub Repository for the Academy initiatives